Skip to main content

 Akoma Market vendor Nicole Borders of Pound Bizness.
 Photo by Andria Lo

-The Market Hall and Cultural Hub intends to build upon that legacy by providing affordable space to Oakland-based small businesses, artists and cultural workers, and neighborhood services.
-The proposed 31,000 square foot Market Hall designed by blink!LAB Architecture contains an outdoor courtyard, pop-up vendor spaces inspired by the success of BCZ’s Akoma Market, and an outdoor roller skating rink for all ages based on the popular Liberation Park Community Skate events hosted at the existing skatepark.
-The ground floor will have a performance venue and flexible dining/event space, with its second and third floors offering coworking and office space envisioned to provide small business resources.
+The Market Hall will contain a food hall, cultural center, outdoor courtyard, pop-up vendor spaces inspired by BCZ’s Akoma Market, and an outdoor roller skating rink for all ages based on the Liberation Park Community Skate events at the existing skatepark.
+The third floor will have a performance venue and flexible dining/event space, with its second floor offering coworking and office space envisioned to provide small business resources.

 Visit blackculturalzone.org to learn more about ongoing events at Liberation Park and explore BCZ’s vision to unapologetically center Black arts, culture, and economics to collectively design, resource, transform and build collective power for its communities.